syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/General/How-to-Place-UserControl-in-a-Header-Cell.md

 The following are the steps that need to be followed to do this.

-Step 1: The UserControl form is added to the project and the required controls are dropped into it.
+Step 1.
+The UserControl form is added to the project and the required controls are dropped into it.

-Step 2: The GridGenericCellModel and GridGenericCellRenderer classes are derived and the UserControl is drawn accordingly to fit into the required cell header.
+Step 2.
+The GridGenericCellModel and GridGenericCellRenderer classes are derived and the UserControl is drawn accordingly to fit into the required cell header.
+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight C# %}